Exotic symplectic manifolds from Lefschetz fibrations

-The Liouville flow of $T^* S^{n+1}$ is everywhere outward pointing along the boundary of this subset.
-This is obvious for the horizontal piece of the boundary, where the Liouville flow restricts to the flow on the disc cotangent bundle of $S^{n}$ and is transverse to the boundary of that disc cotangent bundle.
-For the vertical part consider the singular fiber of our main fibration $z_1^2+\ldots+z_{n+2}^2=0$; on it the Liouville flow is the radial flow from the origin, which is clearly transverse to the subset of $\mathbb{C}^{n+2}$ defined by $w = \epsilon^2$.
-If we take $r$ large enough, the Liouville vector field on our $T^*S^{n+1}$, the fiber above $1$, will be a small perturbation of the Liouville vector field on the singular fiber, and hence also transverse to the vertical boundary.
+We want to see that $E$ is a Liouville subdomain of $\hat{M}$, that is that the Liouville flow of $\hat{M}$ is everywhere outward pointing along the boundary of $E$.
+This is obvious for the horizontal piece of the boundary, since the Liouville flow of $\hat{M}$ restricts on the fibers of $\pi$ to the Liouville flow on the disc cotangent bundle of $S^{n}$ and is transverse to the boundary of that disc cotangent bundle.
+For the vertical part consider the singular fiber of our main fibration $z_0^2+\ldots+z_{n+1}^2=0$; on it the Liouville flow is the radial flow from the origin, which is clearly transverse to the subset of $\mathbb{C}^{n+2}$ defined by $w = \epsilon^2$.
+If we take $r$ large enough, the Liouville vector field on our $\hat{M}$, the fiber above $1$, will be a small perturbation of the Liouville vector field on the singular fiber, and hence also transverse to the vertical boundary.
 Alternatively, one can compute the Liouville vector field explicitly.
 This computation shows that the required transversality holds for any $r$ (and not only large ones).
-After smoothing the corner as in Lemma 7.6 in \cite{Book} and completing, we recover the Liouville domain $T^* S^{n+1}$.

-We have therefore constructed an exact Lefschetz fibration with total space a piece of the disc bundle of $T^*S^{n+1}$.
-We now look at our reference fiber and realize it as the total space of another, auxiliary, fibration.

-In fact, the reference fiber $z_{n+2}=0$ is an $n$-sphere cotangent bundle, and is simply our model conic in dimension $n$.
-As such it admits a Lefschetz fibration by projection to $z_{n+1}$ with two critical points corresponding to $z_{n+1}=1$ and $z_{n+1}=-1$ and exactly the same structure as described above, only in one dimension lower.

-To recap, all of this gives the following description of $T^* S^{n+1}$ - it is the total space of a Lefschetz fibration $\pi$ over a disc with critical values $+1$ and $-1$ with a fiber $T^* S^n$ and vanishing cycles equal to the zero section $S^n$.
-We call $\pi$ the main fibration.
-The reference fiber itself is also the total space of a Lefschetz fibration $\rho$ with two critical values $+1$ and $-1$ and the vanishing cycles of the main fibration $\pi$ are matching cycles for the straight matching path between the critical values of $\rho$.
-We call $\rho$ the auxiliary fibration.

-We will construct two Liouville domains $W_0$ and $W_1$ by starting with this description of $T^* S^{n+1}$ and modifying it in stages.
-See Figure \ref{InOut}.
-At each stage we modify either the vanishing cycles of the main fibration or its fiber.
-Lemma 16.9 in \cite{Book} then tells us that we can build the the corresponding total spaces.
-Both $W_0$ and $W_1$ will be obtained in this manner.